 “Diet” is a four letter word, and food diets rarely work because they’re usually unsustainable and engender feelings of deprivation.
 Often the dieter falls off the wagon, then gives herself a lot of negative flack.
 Obviously counterproductive.
 And the mental diet is no different.
 I don’t want to throw out the baby when the bathwater gets stinky, but I do want to make things right as soon as I am able.
 I think practicing acceptance of my foibles—the Art of Allowing—seems to be a key component of the moving-forward process.
 So even though I’ve bent the rules to my liking, I still got a lot out of Emmet Fox’s conception and continue to reap the benefits of the modified plan.

 It seems more fitting to think of it as a 7 Day Mental Conversion, a footbridge leading to a higher plateau.
 The same goes for any other type of program; these are just permission slips we use.
-If we go on the field trip, then it’s “woohoo!”
-If not, we can always try a different gag.
+If we get to go on the field trip, then it’s “woohoo!”
+If not, we can always try something else.

-When the week was up, we were so pleased that we decided to parlay it into a 30 day plan.
-Just by making the commitment to myself (and in the presence of my man, in this case), and heeding the reminder signs we posted around the house, I am altering the ledger statement of my emotional currency.
+When the week was up, my boyfriend and I were so pleased that we decided to parlay it into a 30 day plan.
+Just by making the commitment to myself (and in the presence of My Man, in this case), and heeding the reminder signs we posted around the house, I am altering the ledger statement of my emotional currency.
 The average monthly balance is lookin’ good, even if it dips down on any particular day.

 Whether you call it a Diet or a Conversion Plan or a three-handled moss-covered family gredunza, it’s a potentially life-changing thing to do that requires no financial expenditure, no participation or endorsement by others, nor any embracing of dogma.
 So what are you waiting for!?